mhcurylo/React-CV-generator/README.md

 TO DO:
-Due to React Static Boilerplate issuses there are problem with deployment to github.
+Due to React Boiler Plate issues there is problem with deploying cv as project page.

 Rest works as in react static boilerplate: